Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 We first consider the infinite cases.
 When $\Gamma_1\cong \Gamma_2\cong B_n (C_n)$, there is an eigenvector with strictly increasing values.
 Since $D_n$ and $A_{2k + 1}$ each have a color set with repeated values, both $\{B_{2k+1}(C_{2k+1}), A_{2k+1}\}$ and $\{B_{2k+1}(C_{2k+1}), D_{2k+1}\}$ are incompatible types.

 When $n = 2k$, from Proposition \ref{eigenvectors} the two color sets of $A_n$ are identical and have all distinct values, so there exists an ordering of the vertices of each color set that is strictly increasing.
-However, while $B_n$ and $C_n$ have increasing color sets, when $n > 2$, the relative ordering of vertices changes between sides, so there is no assignment of values to vertices that produces increasing sets in both the left and right dominant eigenvectors.
-So, $\{B_n(C_n), A_n\}$ are incompatible types when $n > 2$.
+However, even though $B_n$ and $C_n$ have increasing color sets, when $n > 2$, the relative ordering of vertices changes between sides, so there is no assignment of values to vertices that produces increasing sets in both the left and right dominant eigenvectors.
+So when $n > 2$, $\{B_n(C_n), A_n\}$ are incompatible types.
 When $n = 2$, $\{B_2, A_2\}$ has two potential pairings, one of which is admissible, $B_2\otimes A_2$.

 For the case of $\{B_n, C_n\}$, $n\geq 3$, we know the chiral color set for $B_n$ is distinct from the chiral color set for $C_n$ for all $n\neq 4$, so this is an incompatible pairing.
-When $n = 4$, the assignment of color set values to vertices results in the Dynkin biagram in Figure \ref{fig:BCnonadmissible}, which is not admissible.
+When $n = 4$, the assignment of color set values to vertices results in the nonadmissible Dynkin biagram depicted in Figure \ref{fig:BCnonadmissible}.

-In each of the pairings $\{B_n(C_n), E_n\}$ for $n = 6, 7, 8,$ there is a color set of $E_n$ that is not a color set of $B_n(C_n)$.
+In each of the pairings $\{B_n(C_n), E_n\}$ for $n \in \{6, 7, 8\},$ there is a color set of $E_n$ that is not a color set of $B_n(C_n)$.

-In the pairings $\{F_4, A_4\}$ and $\{F_4, B_4(C_4)\}$, $A_4$ has the color set $\{1, 1.618\}$, and $B_4(C_4)$ have the color set $\{1, 2.414\}$, neither of which is a color set of $F_4$.
+In the pairings $\{F_4, A_4\}$ and $\{F_4, B_4(C_4)\}$, $A_4$ has the color set $\{1, 1.618\}$ and $B_4(C_4)$ have the color set $\{1, 2.414\}$, neither of which is a color set of $F_4$.

 For each of $\{G_2, A_2\}$ and $\{G_2, B_2\}$, there are two possible pairings to create a biagram, one of which is admissible: $G_2\otimes A_2$ and $G_2\otimes B_2$. \\ Now suppose $\Gamma \cong \Delta$.
-We show that this produces only twists $\Gamma \times \Gamma$ or tensor products.
+We show that this produces only twists or tensor products.
 From Stembridge's paper, we know this is true for ADE $\Gamma$ and $\Delta$.

 When $\Gamma, \Delta\cong B_2$, both assignments are admissible: $B_2\times B_2$ and $B_2\otimes B_2$.